Caliber Dog Food receives the Advisor’s lowest rating of 1 star.

 The Bottom Line

-Judging by its ingredients alone, Caliber Dog Food looks to be a below-average kibble.
+Judging by its ingredients alone, Caliber Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.